dreamind/geostats/readme.md

 geostats
 ========================

+**Note**: This is a fork from 0.6 that is used for AURIN project.
+The original API has changed since a later version.
+`geostats-jenks.js` is the final file needed for distribution.

 [geostats](http://www.empreinte-urbaine.eu/mapping/geostats/) is a tiny standalone JS library for classification released by [Simon Georget](http://www.empreinte-urbaine.eu/)  under MIT license.

 Other contributors : [Doug Curl](http://kgs.uky.edu/kgsmap/ukengage/) (Jenks algorithm), [Casey Thomas](http://cpt.ph/), [Dreamind](https://github.com/dreamind),